phylotastic/phylotastic/outreach/outreach_strategy.md

 ## Vision

 Scientists, educators and the general public see the Phylotastic project as the go-to resource for getting expert knowledge of species relationships.
-The project establishes a central role in the community of practice focused on the challenge of disseminating tree-of-life knowledge.
+We play a central role in the community of practice focused on the challenge of disseminating tree-of-life knowledge.
 We establish ties to related projects and offer helpful feedback.
-We pursue mutually beneficial collaborations.
+We pursue mutually beneficial collaborations with scientists, educators and museum staff.

 ## Goals